-I had made two amends when I began this essay.
-I narrowed the scope of my earlier research and I expanded my methods (to include interviews).
-The scope still proved too vast.
-I could barely describe the decriminalisation in South Asia.
-The expansion of research methods proved useful.
-It allowed me crucial insights into socio-political aspects.
-It need not be secondary to legal material though.
-I found it essential.
-I would have liked to offer more analysis but I ran out of both time and the word limit prescribed for this essay.
-My concluding thoughts therefore are preliminary and provisional.
+For this chapter I narrowed the scope of my earlier research and expanded my methods to include interviews.
+Even so, the scope proved too vast and it was only possible to scratch the surface of decriminalisation in South Asia.
+However, the expansion of research methods proved useful, since it allowed crucial insights into socio-political aspects to be introduced.
+These findings should not be regarded as secondary to legal material, however - I found them essential.
+It would have been preferable to offer more analysis but time and the word-limit ran out.
+My concluding thoughts are therefore preliminary and provisional.

 While Section 377 is said to be of no direct impact in Bangladesh, Joya is eager to heckle this 'sleeping dog'.
-As a hijra she is more visible than her LGBT associates, and hence more susceptible.
-She is more likely to bear the brunt of backlash.
-In Pakistan, Summer likened the law to an 'absent drunkard father'.
-It was comic and worrying at the same time.
-It summed up her fear of legal intervention, in the near future, or ever, without simultaneous tackling of society, family, and religion.
-Thus perched precariously between an absent drunkard father and the proverbial sleeping dogs, the decriminalisation in India has unwittingly nudged its neighbours on either side.
+As a hijra she is more visible than her LGBT associates, and hence more susceptible and more likely to bear the brunt of a backlash.
+In Pakistan, Summer likened the law to an 'absent drunkard father', a statement both comic and worrying at the same time.
+It summed up her fear of legal intervention, in the near future, or ever, without simultaneous tackling of society, family and religion.
+Thus, perched precariously between an absent drunkard father and the proverbial sleeping dogs, decriminalisation in India has unwittingly nudged its neighbours on either side.

-South Asia is passing through a unique moment in the history of this criminalisation.
+South Asia is passing through a unique moment in the history of criminalisation.
 An understanding of the law and related socio-political aspects can make the most of it.